THE PROBLEM

 Identifying a victim

 While some victims are hidden behind locked doors, most victims are hidden in front of our eyes.
-For adults, evidence of force, fraud, or coercion must be present, but here are some red flags that a person may be a victim of human trafficking:
+For adults, evidence of force, fraud, or coercion must be present, but here are some indicators that a person may be in an unsafe situation:

 Identifying a trafficker